isomerpages/sndgo-corp/media-hub/speeches/_posts/2023-12-04-post-Speech by Deputy Prime Minister Mr Lawrence Wong at SCAI.md

 With recent advances, especially in Generative AI, we have seen the spectrum of possibilities expanding tremendously.

+<div style="padding: 25px 0px 0px 0px;"></div>

-Singapore believes in the long-term potential of AI.
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #a6221c; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">Singapore believes in the long-term potential of AI.
 Our aspiration is to fully leverage AI’s capabilities to improve our lives.
-That is why we have updated our National AI Strategy, and we are launching this updated strategy today.
+That is why we have updated our National AI Strategy, and we are launching this updated strategy today.</div>

+<div style="padding: 25px 0px 0px 0px;"></div>

 * Our vision is for Singapore to be a place where AI is used to uplift and empower our people and our businesses.
 * We want to harness AI for the public good, for Singapore and for the World.